T

 museum

-Housed in the former Presidential Palace, this museum details Cuba's revolutionary history.
-The exhibits, though sometimes sparse, provide context for the island's modern identity.
+Housed in the former Presidential Palace, this museum chronicles Cuba's revolutionary history.
+Its grand architecture and extensive exhibits offer deep insights into the island's political past and present.

 4. Evening